-In response to a previous post, a friend asked me, “What does worship mean to you?”
-I concluded in that previous post that theology should be more than a luxury or a tool: it should be an aid to worship.
-But I neglected to define what worship is — or, at least, how I understand worship to be.
-So, my friend’s question is warranted.
+In response to my previous post on theology, a friend asked me, “What does worship mean to you?”
+I concluded in that previous post that theology should be more than a luxury or a tool: it should be worship.
+But I neglected to define what worship is — or how I understand worship to be.
 What is worship?
 What does it entail?
 And what makes worship worshipful?
-My short answer is: worship is proper response to God and his grace.
-Each italicized word will be further elaborated: (1) response as the core of worship, (2) God as the object of worship, (3) his grace as God’s knowable gifts, and (4) proper as the characteristic of worship.
+My thesis in brief is: worship is proper response to God and grace.* Each italicized word will be further elaborated as follows: (1) response as the core of worship, (2) God as the object of worship, (3) grace as God’s knowable gifts, and (4) proper as the characteristic of worship.

 Response is the verb or action of worship.
-A response is a reaction to something, someone, or some event.
-To put it crudely, a response is an effect of a cause.
+A response is usually defined as a reaction to something, someone, or some event.
+To put it curtly, a response is an effect of a cause.
 Different kinds of causes can evoke different kinds of effects.
-At times, our responses are more like gut-reactions, for example how beauty moves us or how loss grieves us.
+At times, our responses are more like gut-reactions: for example, how beauty moves us or how loss grieves us.
 Other times our responses are poised and thoughtful, like exercises of meditation or prayer.
 Response as worship incapsulates both kinds: gut-reactions and thoughtful meditations.
 For the Christian, the cause of our worship is and should always be God.
 In fact, if the cause or reason for our worship is any other than God, then we risk idolatry.
-Therefore, God also determines the kind of worship we ought to give: God as the cause of worship makes our responses proper.
+God also determines the kind of worship we ought to give: God as the cause of worship makes our responses proper.
 But we are jumping ahead of ourselves; let me say a few more on response as the core of worship.

 If worship is a creaturely response — with God’s aid — to God, then the act of worship is always less than the object of worship.
 Suppose a heroine rides into a village tormented by a fearsome, fire-breathing dragon.
-When she sees the village’s morale depleted, she then gladly, gracefully, and fiercely storms the dragon’s lair.
+After seeing the village’s depleted morale, she then gladly, gracefully, and fiercely storms the dragon’s lair.
 After what most likely would have been an epic battle, the heroine rides back into the village, but this time with the dragon’s head.
-The village roars with thankgiving and celebrates her and her victory, knowing that what the village does for her or in response to her deeds cannot match what she graciously did for them.
+The village roars with thankgiving and celebrates her and her victory, knowing that what the village does for her or in response to her deed cannot match what she did for them.
 And in an even infinitely greater sense, who God is and what he did for us in his grace is beyond what we could ever hope to say or do in our worship.
 The act of worship is always less than the object of worship.
 Thus, worship or whatever we can do should not be focus of worship — instead, God is the obsession of worship.

-God is an immense being.
-He is beyond — utterly beyond — us.
-We cannot fully comprehend his infinite majesty with our feeble, finite minds.
+God is an immense being, beyond — utterly beyond — us.
+We cannot fully comprehend such infinite majesty with our feeble, finite minds.
 Libraries cannot be filled with enough books attempting to describe who God is.
 Thus, it would be foolish to assume a paragraph or two is capable of depicting the depths of who God is, but pray that it would be suffice.

-God’s immensity is a great starting point, and his immensity is far greater than we might initially think.
+God’s immensity is a great starting point, and such immensity is far greater than we might initially or conclusively think.
 It is not that God is the most immense being in comparison to less immense things, say, human beings.
-No, God is immense precisely because he is incomparable: there is nothing in creation that can compare, even on the smallest level, to God.
+No, God is immense precisely because God is incomparable: there is nothing in creation that can compare to God.
 For example, even the ever expanding universe — the largest spatial thing — cannot be used to measure God’s immensity!
-So, to say that God hold the whole universe in his hands represents God’s immensity (unless this is understood as a metaphor for God’s nurturing care for the world — like a mother holding the whole baby in her womb).
-The topic of God’s immensity will be the focus of a future post, so let it be enough to say that God is incomparable — there is none like him.
+So, to say that God hold the whole universe in divine hands as an analogy to God’s immensity still falls short.

-Since God is unknowable and utterly beyond our comprehension — indeed, his “immensity” dwarfs our puny minds — how can we know who God is?
-It is, I think, only by his grace.
+Since God is unknowable and utterly beyond our comprehension — indeed, God’s “immensity” dwarfs our puny minds — how can we know who God is?
+It is, I think, only by grace.

 Grace, like God, is a wide field of study.
 Tomes can attempt to describe what grace is or what it entails; sometimes they are good and accurate, other times woefully off.
-A good litmus test of whether the description of grace is accurate or not is whether or not the reader or listener naturally — without being prompted — worships after reading or listening.
-For our purposes, grace is understood as God’s knowable gifts.
-By his grace, and only by his grace, can we ever know who God is.
-There are two parts of grace I wish to emphasis: grace as God giving and as God’s gift — indeed, the two are inseparable.
+A good litmus test of whether the description of grace is accurate or not is whether or not the reader or listener naturally — without being told — worships after reading or listening.
+For our condensed purpose, grace is understood as God’s knowable gifts.
+By grace, and only by grace, can we ever know who God is.
+There are two parts of grace I wish to emphasize: grace as the act of God giving and as the object of God giving; the two are also inseparable.

-Grace is God giving.
+Grace is the act of God giving.
 Grace is the reason why God gives.
 God is gracious.
-We are saved, sustained, and loved, not by our efforts or merits but by God’s infinite grace.
-We do not and cannot warrant God’s grace apart from God himself.
-What’s more, God’s grace makes us capable of receiving what God gives.
-When we are blind, he makes us see; when deaf, he makes us hear.
+We are saved, sustained, and loved not by our efforts or merits but by God’s infinite grace.
+We do not and cannot warrant grace apart from God.
+What’s more, grace makes us capable of receiving what God gives.
+When we are blind, God makes us see; when deaf, God makes us hear.
 Grace makes God knowable and us teachable.
 What a profound and gracious giver!
 Indeed, God is gracious.

-Grace is also God’s gift.
-Not only does God give and we made recipients because he is gracious, but also grace is the gift.
-Grace nourishes and delights us, not just because God gives us food and other goodies but mainly because God ultimately gives himself to us.
+Grace is also the object of God giving.
+Not only does God give and we made recipients but also grace is the gift.
+Grace nourishes and delights us, not just because God gives us food and other goodies but mainly because God ultimately gives Godself to us.
 God is the gift because God is grace.
 God is the incomparable gift we receive.
-His goodness embraces us, his mercy showers us, and his love warms us because God is the grace we need and, as we’ll learn, what we ultimately want.
+Goodness embraces us, mercy showers us, and love warms us because God is the grace we need and, as we’ll learn, what we ultimately want.

 Allow me to conclude this section with an analogy.
 Grace is like a campfire deep in dark woods.
-A campfire not only gives us light to see, but also draws and warms us.
-The campfire’s light refers to how God is made knowable and us teachable; the warm invitation is like how God draws us to himself because he is the gift he gives.
+A campfire not only gives us light to see, but also draws closer and warms us.
+The campfire’s light refers to how God is made knowable and us teachable.

 Proper worship must have God as the sole object of worship; God is the obsession of our worship.
 But without grace, we risk idolatry.
-Without knowing who God is and what he has done for us, we always risk fashioning God falsely and inaccurately — frequently, according to our own image and desires!
+Without knowing who God is and what God has done, we always risk fashioning God falsely and inaccurately — often, according to our own image and desires!
 Therefore, proper worship is not static but dynamic and fluid; it should always go deeper into grace, deeper into God.

 Proper worship is not a set of steps (though it can help) but about action and posture.
 Proper worship demands action, more specifically ethical living.
 Worship encompasses the whole of the worshiper’s life, and his or her social realm cannot be excluded.
 Ethics can easily get complicated, though it seems to me to be simple in principle: love your neighbor.
 So, let it suffice to say that proper worship includes loving your neighbor well.
 And this, too, is dynamic: loving better and better as one goes deeper into God’s grace.